evgenyneu/evgenii.com/files/2016/09/ridiculous_strawberry_picking/the_complete_code.md

       physics.state.paused = true;
       shownSunWasRemovedMessage = true;

       gameoverMessage.showWithContinueButton("Greetings Earthlings!
 We detected an unauthorized dark energy transfer that slowed down the inflation of the Universe and triggered a cosmic real estate crisis.
 To restore our profits we have removed your star.
-We apologize for any inconvenience and wish you a good night. ~The association of intergalactic spacelords.", didTapContinueButtonAfterSunHasBeenRemoved);
+We apologize for any inconvenience and wish you a good night. ~The Intergalactic Realty Association of Neighbourly Temporal Spacelords.", didTapContinueButtonAfterSunHasBeenRemoved);
     }
   }